-The National Clearinghouse on Disability and Exchange (NCDE) is supported by the US Department of State to provide information to international students with disabilities.
+The National Clearinghouse on Disability and Exchange (NCDE) is supported by the U.S. Department of State to provide information to international students with disabilities.
 To help you get started, we have summarized several tips and key facts from their website below.
-If you require any additional information or assistance accessing the information on our website, please do not hesitate to get in touch by contacting us on email@example.com.

 Tips and Key Facts